-The 87th General Assembly of the State of Arkansas, Legislative Session began on January 12, 2009 and adjourned on May 1, 2009.
-During this session a number of important bills were passed that will impact highway safety issues in Arkansas.
-Noteworthy among these are the primary seat belt law, ignition interlock laws, laws which restrict the use of cell phones, and laws regarding the licensing of youthful drivers.
-The next regular session is scheduled to begin in January of 2011.
-A legislative session in February 2010 was held to discuss fiscal issues only.
-Relevant legislative activity that took place during the 87th General Assembly was as follows:
+The 88th General Assembly of the State of Arkansas, Legislative Session began on January 10, 2011 and adjourned on April 27, 2011.
+During this session a number of bills were passed that impact highway safety issues in Arkansas.
+The next regular session is scheduled to begin in January of 2013.
+A legislative session in February 2012 will be held to discuss fiscal issues only.
+Relevant legislative activity that took place during the 88th General Assembly was as follows: